November 8th 2016 will be remembered as the date when the Indian economy took a major step towards becoming a cashless ecosystem.

 Importance of end-to-end monitoring to avoid technical glitches

-There are more than 700 KPIs that are directly or indirectly related to financial transactions.
 From transactions per branch to total deposits per branch, and debit card transactions to NEFT transactions, every single KPI provides crucial data.

-The monitoring of key performance indicators or KPIs helps in determining the main mode of network flow.
-These KPIs can change from time to time depending on the requirement of the customer.
 For example, the use of eWallets has increased in higher percentage in comparison to the use of USSD based transactions.

-Such analytic points help the network administrator to put in more resources for the heavily surged service.
 It also helps in determining the cause of slow transaction completion speed and point out the faulty ports.
-The administrator can route the traffic to other ports while the hardware or software glitch gets rectified.

-When a card is swiped at any shop, the swipe machine registers the encrypted data and sends it to the server.
-The API calls the information from the card issuer’s servers and check for its authenticity and validity.
+When you swipe a card at any shop, the swipe machine registers the encrypted data and sends it to the server.

 Once validated by the bank, payment goes through.
 There are a lot of steps involved in digital payment processing thus continuous monitoring is very important.